KOKIAOKI/thrust_tutorial/README.md

 $ gcc --version
 ```

-If your gcc version is not 10, please install gcc 10.
+If you can't build this source code and gcc version is not 10, please install gcc 10.
 ```
 $ sudo apt-get update
 $ sudo apt install gcc-10